apptainer/singularity-admindocs/configfiles.rst

-When a container includes a GPU enabled application and libraries, Singularity (with the ``--nv`` option) can properly inject the required Nvidia GPU driver libraries into the container, to match the host's kernel, i.e., Singularity can figure out the compatible versions required by some processes running inside the container.
+When a container includes a GPU enabled application and libraries, Singularity (with the ``--nv`` option) can properly inject the required Nvidia GPU driver libraries into the container, to match the host's kernel, i.e., Singularity can figure out the compatible versions that might be required by some processes running inside the container.
 This config file is the place where it searches for NVIDIA libraries in your host system.

 Examples
 --------